 The JCR and MCR

 Many students participate in our local democracy; students are represented on all the main committees that govern the College and their views are taken seriously.

 Undergraduate views are co-ordinated by the JCR (the ‘Junior Combination Room’), who elect a President and committee each year.
 The graduates are represented in a similar way by the MCR (the ‘Middle Combination Room’).
 The JCR and MCR represents students on college committees, campaigns on student issues, hosts open meetings, runs information evenings, and encourages students to participate in Cambridge and national elections.

 As well as being student bodies, the JCR and MCR are also physical rooms, providing social spaces and facilities (the MCR even has a grand piano).
-The JCR and MCR organize all manner of events and activities, from Freshers’ Week in October (where everyone works hard to help all the new students find their feet) to post-exam celebrations in June.
+The JCR and MCR organize all manner of events and activities, from Freshers’ Welcome Week in October (where everyone works hard to help all the new students find their feet) to post-exam celebrations in June.
 The JCR and MCR also provide funding for college clubs and societies, and there is always scope to found new ones.

-The societies are a great way to meet people and have regular social outings for members.
-There are more than 50 political clubs for you to debate issues that are close to your heart, three regular term-time student newspapers, and countless music and drama clubs and bands to get involved with.
-There are more than 700 clubs, societies and groups for you to choose from so there really is something for everyone and if you don’t find one that suits you – start one!
+The societies are a great way to meet people and have regular social events for members.
+There are more than 50 political clubs for you to debate issues that are close to your heart, student newspapers and magazines, and countless music and drama clubs and bands to get involved with.
+There are religious societies, volunteering opportunities, national and cultural societies and much more.

 For a list of societies and groups within the University click here.